Sam-0517/Project1/README.md

-welcome to new oractice project
+welcome to new practice project